 Depending on the circumstances of your pet’s death, and particularly if you had to decide to let them go, you might be dealing with feelings of guilt.
 Some people wrestle with the final days of their pet’s life, while others reflect on how they could have been a better pet parent.
 Don’t worry — this is also completely normal.
 These feelings will come and go, often at unexpected times, but should slowly fade as you move through your grief.

-You’ll have good days and bad.
+While you're grieving the loss of a pet, you'll have good days and bad.
 Although it may not feel possible right now, you will reach the stage of acceptance.
 There may be a tinge of sadness that lasts a lifetime, but you’ll find that life goes on and that moving on does not diminish the love and life you shared with your pet.

 There are many ways to cope with the loss of your pet and a multitude of resources available.
 Choose what’s best for you.
 And remember, you’re not alone.

-In your home.
 Seeing reminders of your pet may lead to an emotional response, be it joy or sadness.
 If you become flooded with memories that overwhelm you, you might want to store items like collars, toys, and beds that belonged to your pet.
 You can go back to them in the future when you’re in a better emotional state.

 If the idea of solemnly packing these things away is upsetting, consider making it one small part of a larger cleaning and organizing project.
 Move through your home, rearranging and adjusting your environment to support this change you’re experiencing without all of the focus being on packing up your pet’s belongings.

-Memorializing your pet.
 Many people receive comfort by memorializing their pet as a way of preserving their memory.
 This can take on various forms.
 Below are just a few ideas:

 • Have a paw print of your pet made in clay.